Learn-2-trade/quant-trading/Oil Money project/README.md

 ### Norwegian Krone and Brent Crude

 In the original article by Bloomberg, the first mention is Norwegian Krone.
 Norway is one of my favorite places in Europe.
-Unlike Qatar or Saudi Arabia or any other Gulf/OPEC countries, the government doesn't heavily rely on oil or gas for its gross income (even though Equinor formerly Statoil is still a major player in Oslo Stock Exchange).
+Unlike Qatar or Saudi Arabia or any other Gulf/OPEC countries, the government doesn't heavily rely on oil or gas for its gross income (even though Equinor formerly Statoil is still a major player in Oslo Stock Exchange) (why the name change? and why is it a major player, does its fall means the OSLO exchnage index usually falls, is it that impactful?).
 According to <a href=https://en.wikipedia.org/wiki/Economy_of_Norway#Economic_structure_and_sustained_growth>wikipedia</a>, over 60% of GDP is contributed by services in contrast to approximately 30% by industry in 2016 (arguably those services could still be oil-based like Dubai).

+Time for a break.
+What does the service sector mean/do in comparison to the industry sector?
+* comprises various service industries including warehousing and transportation services; information services; securities and other investment services; professional services; waste management; health care and social assistance; and arts, entertainment, and recreation.
+* Countries with economies centered around the service sector are considered more advanced than industrial or agricultural economies.

 Norway has established the largest sovereign fund in the world to hedge against oil price decline, ever since the discovery of north sea oil fields.
-Norway has non-petroleum industries such as fishing, maritime, renewable energy, etc. I doubt if oil price is the major driver of the exchange rate of NOK.
+Norway has non-petroleum industries such as fishing, maritime(waterborne commerce- it's about moving people and goods over the water), renewable energy, etc. I doubt if oil price is the major driver of the exchange rate of NOK.
 I look into <a href=http://www.worldstopexports.com/norways-top-10-exports>international trading statistics</a> of Norway.
 Apparently, most trading partners are inside European Union.
 Prior to this report, I include Sterling and Euro into the price evaluation model of NOK.
 To my surprise, Norway actually does a lot of business with US.
-Hence, the model regressor consists of EUR, GBP, USD and Brent Crude.
+Hence, the model regressor consists of EUR, GBP, USD and Brent Crude(Brent Crude may refer to any or all of the components of the Brent Complex, a physically and financially traded oil market based around the North Sea of Northwest Europe; colloquially, Brent Crude usually refers to the price of the ICE Brent Crude Oil futures contract or the contract itself.
+This is from [Wikipedia](https://en.wikipedia.org/wiki/Brent_Crude)).

 After the selection, we have to choose a base currency to evaluate NOK.
 It should be a stable entity with free floating FX regime with not much economic tie to Norway.
 I pick the safe haven currency in East Asia, Japanese Yen.
 In a released report by <a href=https://atlas.media.mit.edu/en/profile/country/nor>OEC</a>, Japan only accounts for less than 2% of exports in 2017 which makes a perfect candidate.
 Then all regressors in the model would be priced in JPY.
 Some of you may question why we do not use <a href=https://en.wikipedia.org/wiki/Trade-weighted_effective_exchange_rate_index>trade-weighted exchange rate</a>.
 Indeed, trade-weighted exchange rate is a better choice as it eliminates all other trading partner currencies in the model.
 The model can solemnly focus on the exporting commodities.
 However, the pain point is how to construct such exchange rate index.
 When we talk about trade weights, do we refer to surplus or deficit or total amount of trade?
 A country can certainly trade with more than 100 partners.
 Is it reasonable to include every trading partner currency into the weight?
 Or at what percentile of trade in values do we cut off the list?
 Why does that percentile make more sense than the others?
 Constructing a new index is rather state of art than social science.
 Obviously, it is easier and more efficient to use a non-trading partner currency for evaluation of all the variables.
 Hence, our regressor variables become EURJPY, GBPJPY, USDJPY and Brent Crude in JPY.
 Our regressand variable is NOKJPY.